LGBT activists view Obama as staunch champion of their cause | Metro News

 Share via Email

-It was a new look for the White House: illuminated in rainbow
+It was a new look for the White House, bathed in rainbow

 President Barack Obama, who was inside, felt the glow on that June night in 2015.